Physics and Astronomy

 Special Topics.
 One to Four semester hours.
 Organized class.
 May be repeated when topics vary.
 Some sections are graded on a Satisfactory (S) or Unsatisfactory (U) basis.

 This lab course is designed to give students a hands-on approach to learning about stars and galaxies using techniques similar to those used by astronomers.
-Laboratory activities will include using the planetarium to learn the names and locations of stars and constellations, hands on experiments, computer simulations and use of the observatory for night sky viewing.
+Laboratory activities will include using the planetarium to learn the names and locations of stars and constellations, hands on experiments, and computer simulations.

 This lab course is designed to give students a hands on approach to learning about the sun and planets using techniques similar to those used by astronomers.
-Laboratory activities will include using the planetarium to learn the names and locations of stars and constellations, hands on experiments, computer simulations and use of the observatory for night sky viewing.
+Laboratory activities will include using the planetarium to learn the names and locations of stars and constellations, hands on experiments, and computer simulations.

 A descriptive survey of the solar system specifically including the sun, planets and their satellites, comets, and other members of the solar system.
 The course will also examine the history of astronomy and the development of scientific tools for understanding the nature of the solar system.